-The primary reason for this is that ‘Anne with an E‘ is an adaptation for our times.
-Set in the late 19th century, it brings to us the 13-year old red-haired orphan girl, Anne, played by the very talented Amybeth McNulty, and her adventures at Green Gables, as she tries her hardest to belong.
+The primary reason for this is that ‘Anne with an E‘ is an adaptation of our times.
+Set in the late 19th century, it brings to us the 13-year-old red-haired orphan girl, Anne, played by the very talented Amybeth McNulty, and her adventures at Green Gables as she tries her hardest to belong.
 The series is a whole lot darker and more complex than the original, but that’s also what makes all its warmth shine even brighter.
-Despite the differences, it stays true to Anne Shirley, all that she was and stood for, making it one of the best adaptations of the novel in the recent past.
+Despite the differences, it stays true to Anne Shirley and all that she was and stood for, making it one of the best adaptations of the novel in the recent past.

 Just like the novel it adapts, the series is a treat for all ages, whether or not one has grown up reading the novel.
 At its core both Montgomery’s novel, and its adaptation are a coming of age story about Anne, who has endured an abusive childhood, and is then mistakenly sent to live with Marilla and Matthew Cuthbert on Prince Edward Island.
 But ‘Anne with an E’ stands well on its own, and takes several artistic liberties in order to retain its honesty.

-‘Anne with an E’ instantly brings to mind Montgomery’s descriptions of Green Gables with its rolling green hills, lush fields, white sand beaches, and of course the “shimmering lake of lights”.
-This is because the series was partly filmed on Prince Edward Island, which has Montgomery’s Green Gables, and of course the town of Avonlea.
-But due to reasons related to both budget and practicality, it was majorly filmed in Ontario
+‘Anne with an E’ instantly brings to mind Montgomery’s descriptions of Green Gables with its rolling green hills, lush fields, white sand beaches, and, of course, the “shimmering lake of lights.”
+This is because the series was partly filmed on Prince Edward Island, which has Montgomery’s Green Gables and, of course, the town of Avonlea.
+However, due to reasons related to both budget and practicality, it was majorly filmed in Ontario.

 Prince Edward Island, Canada